 SOS From Brazil's Amazon Fire Protesters: 'We Need The World's Help Right Now'

 "Hello, planet!
 Wake up!
-Without the Amazon, you can't breathe!" protesters chanted Friday in Rio de Janeiro, Brazil, as they filled the front steps of city hall carrying painted crosses traditionally seen at funerals.
+Without the Amazon, you can't breathe!" protesters chanted Friday in Rio de Janeiro, as they filled the front steps of city hall carrying painted crosses traditionally seen at funerals.
 That night, they were mourning the rainforest.

 More than 30 protests took place across Brazil this weekend to voice outrage over fires burning through the Amazon.

-At another Rio protest on Sunday, thousands of demonstrators marched along Ipanema beach, chanting "The Amazon stays, out with Bolsonaro," a reference to Brazilian President Jair Bolsonaro.
-Protesters swarmed the main bus station in the capital of Brasília, packed over six blocks of downtown São Paulo and filled plazas across northern cities of Recife, Manaus and Belém.
+At another Rio protest on Sunday, thousands of demonstrators marched along Ipanema beach, chanting, "The Amazon stays, out with Bolsonaro," a reference to Brazilian President Jair Bolsonaro.
+Protesters swarmed the main bus station in the capital city of Brasília, packed over six blocks of downtown São Paulo and filled plazas across the northern cities of Recife, Manaus and Belém.

 Latin America